valiodas/Simple-SPY-Tool/Readme.md

-#
+# Simple SPY Tool

-## A very simple yet brutally effective Spyware                  					                                                                                            		    Features 	                                                                        Easy to use                                                                       Takes photos and records the victim's screen                                      Runs every time the computer is turned on.
+## A very simple yet brutally effective Spyware
+# Features
+Easy to use
+Takes photos and records the victim's screen
+Run every time the computer is turned on.
 It is not detected by Windows Defender.